-[The following does not apply to states with NO state income tax: Delete the portion in italics if you know they vote in AK, FL, NV, SD, TX, WA and WY:
+[The following does not apply to states with NO state income tax: You don't need to include the following if you know they vote in AK, FL, NV, SD, TX, WA or WY:

-Note: Please be aware that if your voting state imposes a state income tax, selecting "I intend to return" rather than "my intent to return is uncertain" may contribute towards establishing yourself as a tax resident in your voting state.
+\Note: Please be aware that if your voting state imposes a state income tax, selecting "I intend to return" rather than "my intent to return is uncertain" may contribute towards establishing yourself as a tax resident in your voting state.
 Because the legal requirements to establish "residence" or "domicile" for tax purposes are determined by state law and the specific facts of your life, before you chose "I intend to return," you may consider seeking advice on these matters from a tax professional.

 If you don't have a current intention to return to your state or otherwise don't wish to choose "I intend to return," then you should opt for "my intent to return is uncertain."
-You will receive a ballot for Federal elections--and nearly 2/3 of the states (32) will also provide a ballot for State elections.
-[NOTE: If you know their voting state, you can use this chart to see if they will get a ballot for state elections as well: Voting in Downballot State Elections]
+You will receive a ballot for Federal elections--and nearly $\frac{2}{3}$ of the states (32) will also provide a ballot for State elections.

+[Add if you know their voting state: